kumahq/kuma-website/app/docs/dev/introduction/what-is-a-service-mesh.md

 <img src="/assets/images/docs/0.4.0/diagram-14.jpg" alt="" style="padding-top: 20px; padding-bottom: 10px;"/>
 </center>

-We are going to be having many proxies connected to the control plane in order to always propagate the latest configuration, while simultaneously processing the service-to-service traffic among our infrastructure.
-Kuma is a control plane (and it is being shipped in a `kuma-cp` binary) while Envoy is a data plane proxy (shipped as an `envoy` binary).
-When using Kuma we don't have to worry about learning to use Envoy, because Kuma abstracts away that complexity by bundling Envoy into another binary called `kuma-dp` (`kuma-dp` under the hood will invoke the `envoy` binary but that complexity is hidden from you, the end user of Kuma).
+We are going to be having many proxies connected to the control plane in order to always propagate the latest configuration, while simultaneously processing the service-to-service traffic among our infrastructure. {{site.mesh_product_name}} is a control plane (and it is being shipped in a `kuma-cp` binary) while Envoy is a data plane proxy (shipped as an `envoy` binary).
+When using {{site.mesh_product_name}} we don't have to worry about learning to use Envoy, because {{site.mesh_product_name}} abstracts away that complexity by bundling Envoy into another binary called `kuma-dp` (`kuma-dp` under the hood will invoke the `envoy` binary but that complexity is hidden from you, the end user of {{site.mesh_product_name}}).

 Service Mesh does not introduce new concerns or use-cases: it addresses a concern that we are already taking care of (usually by writing more code, if we are doing anything at all): dealing with the connectivity in our network.